helium/HIP/0064-wifi-dao.md

 4. L2 software stack to simplify authentication, access and accounting.
 5. Higher network utilization as users and devices can roam across the network.

-_Wifi Dabba - Launch service provider & hotspot vendor_
+_Wifi Dabba - Launch service provider & Hotspot vendor_

 [Wifi Dabba](https://www.wifidabba.com/) was founded in 2017 with a mission to bring a billion Indians online with super fast, super cheap broadband internet.
 Wifi Dabba uses lasers instead of